Arhatem/Android-Mat3amk-App/README.md

 - Search for restaurants in your location.
 - View restaurant food menus and prices.
 - Check restaurants reviews.
+- Provide personal food/dishes reviews & rating as well as previewing the others.
+- Search for a specific restaurant name from local restaurant names.
+- Share the preferred restaurant info on facebook.
+- Shopping different items by card provided that user is logged in.
 - Chat Room.

 # Team Members